 What Does Media Liability Insurance Cover?

 - Example #3: You’re considered a prominent blogger and your website has a large following.
 You’re always careful to only share vetted and evidence-based information.
 You recently published a piece about a local restaurant and the numerous health code violations they’ve been charged with.
-They sue you claiming libel, stating that what you shared was unfounded and caused them to lose business.
+They sue you claiming defamation, stating that what you shared was unfounded and caused them to lose customers.
 Media liability insurance will help cover the legal costs and settlements.

 Exclusions of Media Liability Policies